The road to Fontana Amoroza: Do not enter - dangerous for cars

-The track links Baths of Aphrodite, where the Goddess of Love used to take her bath in a cool pond near Polis and Fontana Amorosa (also known as Amoroza), a scenic bay.
-It’s 6.0 km long and it involves a long climb to the top ridge at halfway before a descent back to the bay.
+The road to the beach with crystal clear waters is 5.9 km (3.66 miles) long, running south-north from Baths of Aphrodite to Fontana Amoroza, also known as Fontana Amorosa.
+The drive involves a long climb to the top ridge at halfway before a descent back to the bay.
 It’s a 4x4 track --only try driving it in a 2wd car, if you're planning to buy a new car.
-The track is steep in places and the drop from the edge is “noticeable”
+The track is steep in places and the drop from the edge is “noticeable”.